laukik-hase/esp32_logger/README.md

 ## Disclaimer

-This library is a just a wrapper for the original ESP-IDF logging library with some added features.
-It helps us debug our projects without any difficulty.
-Parameters like thread safety, heap defragmentation have never been encountered and tested by us.
+This library is a just a wrapper for the original ESP-IDF logging library with some added features and it helps us debug our projects without any difficulty.
+Parameters like thread safety, heap fragmentation have never been encountered and tested by us.
+So, if you face any problems, raise an issue.
 Also, as this library does not use the ESP_EARLY_LOG functionality, it cannot be used to print logs in ISRs.

 ## Example
 ```C